-If you are pregnant and experience any of these symptoms, contact your doctor immediately.
+If you are pregnant and experience any of these symptoms, contact your doctor right away.

 Certain medical problems may increase your risk for miscarriage.
-Testing of the mother, the father, or the fetus can reveal the cause of the miscarriages in up to 70% of couples.
+Testing of the mother, the father, or the fetus can help reveal the cause of the miscarriages.
 However, even if you have had repeated miscarriages, you may still be able to complete a healthy pregnancy.

 If the reason for your repeated miscarriages is a weak cervix, you may be able to undergo a cerclage.
 This is a procedure in which a stitch is made around the cervix to help keep it closed throughout the pregnancy.